 How can young people take part?

-We have launched a survey for young Eastern Europeans, available at: www.surveymonkey.co.uk/r/heretostayproject If you are from an Eastern European family and have lived in the UK for the last 3 years, please consider taking part.
+We have carried out a survey with over 1000 young Eastern Europeans – if you filled in our survey, thank you!
+We will publish shortly the results of the survey on the website, so please come back or follow os on Twitter (@MigrantYouth) or find us on Facebook.
 We will follow up the survey with group meetings with young people across the UK.
 You can volunteer for these meetings at the end of the survey and we will contact you.

 Will young people be named in the project?